HarshSoni8780/HarshSoni8780/README.md

 <td width="50%" valign="top">

 ### More on the way
 Currently building an AI-integrated fullstack project and deepening the distributed-systems portfolio ahead of interviews.
-Check [pinned repos](https://github.com/HarshSoni8780?tab=repositories) for the latest.
+Check [pinned repos](https://github.com/HarshSoni8780?tab=repositories) for the latest — or see it all live on the [portfolio site](https://harshportfolio-ivory.vercel.app/).

 `In progress`